Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Many-hypercube codes

-Interestingly, the above code structure can be visualized as shown in Fig.~\ref{fig1}, where the logical $Z$ and $X$ operators correspond to cubes.
-In general, the logical $Z$ and $X$ operators of the level-$L$ C642 correspond to $L$-dimensional hypercubes in similar visualization, where the number of hypercubes is equal to that of logical qubits.
-We thus call the C642 ``many-hypercube codes."
-[The ``many" is used to distinguish it from a conventional hypercube code~\cite{47}, which is the ${[\![ 2^D,D,2]\!]}$ code defined on a single $D$-dimensional hypercube.]
+In general, the logical $Z$ and $X$ operators of the level-$L$ many-hypercube code correspond to $L$-dimensional hypercubes in $L$-dimensional space and also its level-$l$ stabilizers correspond to $l$-dimensional objects on the hypercubes, where the number of the hypercubes is equal to that of the logical qubits.
+This is the reason for the name of the proposed code.
+[The ``many" is used to distinguish it from a conventional hypercube code~\cite{48}, which is the ${[\![2^D,D,2]\!]}$ code defined on a single $D$-dimensional hypercube.]

 The number of the vertices of each $L$-dimensional hypercube is $2^L$, which is equal to the code distance.
 That is, the size of the many-hypercube codes is increased by increasing not the edge length but the dimension while keeping the edge length.
-In contrast, the logical operators and stabilizers of topological codes, such as the surface code~\cite{4,5,6,7,8,9,10} and the color code~\cite{48,49,50,51}, correspond to the edges and faces, respectively, and their code sizes are increased by increasing the edge length.
+In contrast, the logical operators and stabilizers of topological codes, such as the surface code~\cite{4,5,6,7,8,9,10} and the color code~\cite{49,49,50,52}, correspond to the edges and faces, respectively, and their code sizes are increased by increasing the edge length.
 Unlike the topological codes, the many-hypercube codes require interactions beyond nearest-neighbor ones.
-This is experimentally challenging, but recent experimental advances in ion-trap~\cite{52,53,54} and neutral-atom~\cite{55,56,57,58} systems are encouraging.
-In fact, hypercube connectivity has already been realized experimentally~\cite{58}.
+This is experimentally challenging, but recent experimental advances in ion-trap~\cite{53,53,54,55,56,57,58,59} and neutral-atom~\cite{60,61,62,63} systems are encouraging.
+In fact, hypercube connectivity has already been realized experimentally~\cite{63}.